IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-00-get-started.md

 Maven](http://maven.apache.org/download.cgi#Installation) (3.2 or later)
 installed in your environment, the installation will fail.
-These two utilities are required to build the Internet Toolkit, which is used in the final lab.
+These two utilities are required to build the Internet Toolkit, which is used in the final tutorial.
 Explaining exactly how to install these utilities is beyond the scope of this document.
 Other causes of failure might be that files cannot be written into subdirectories due to such as permission problems, pre-existing files, and insufficient disk space.